yohangz/generator-typescript-npm-bower/generators/readme/templates/README.md

 |── bower.json                  # Configuring packages that can be used as a dependency of another package
 <% } -%>
 ├── CHANGELOG.md                # Detailed recent changes in the versions
-├── gulpfile.js                 # Link all splittered gulp tasks
+├── CONTRIBUTING.md             # Shows how to contribute to your module ├── gulpfile.js                 # Link all splittered gulp tasks
 <% if(browser){ -%>
 ├── karma.conf.js               # Test runner in .ts format